JeffTadashi/recipes/mains/bbq-ribs.md

 # BBQ Smoked Ribs
-Recipe (rub) is approximately per 1 slab of baby back ribs.
-Recipe is based on BGE one at: https://biggreenegg.com/recipes/perfect-ribs/

 ## Ingredients
 - 1 slab baby back ribs, cleaned (remove membrane on back, if needed)

 ### Rub
-- 4 tbsp paprika (mix smoked, hot, mild, etc)
-- 1 tbsp garlic powder
-- 1/2 tbsp oregano (mexican)
-- 1 tsp cayenne
+- See bbq-rub.md
-- 3 tbsp brown sugar
+- 1/4 c brown sugar
-- 1 tbsp onion powder
-- 1 tbsp dry mustard
-- 1 tbsp ancho chili powder (maybe not, TBD)
-- 1/2 tbsp black pepper
-- 1/2 tbsp cumin
-- 2 tbsp salt

-### Baste (to be determined if more needed, per rib)
+### Baste
-- 2 tbsp apple cider
+- 4 tbsp apple cider
-- 1 tbsp apricot preserves
+- 2 tbsp apricot preserves
+- 2 tbsp ketchup (testing!)

 ## Directions

-Rub on ribs.
-Smoke for 2 hours total at 275-300F (flip/rotate as needed).
-Baste, then cover with foil (no holes!), cook for 30 minutes more.

-Final cook for 15 minutes on grates, to tighten up glaze.

-Rest for 5-10 minutes before serving
+Put rub on ribs (not too much).
+Put brown sugar on ribs.

+Set smoke up with applewood and water pan.
+Smoke at 250F for 2-3 hours, rotating and flipping half way through.

+Baste on top-side only.
+Wrap tightly with foil (no holes!), and cook for 1-2 hours (bone side down).
+Monitor temperature, aiming for 180-190 or until fully tender (bone can be twisted)

+Remove from foil, and cook on grates for 30-60 minutes until glaze tightens up.